-Form the school completes: Application for authorization: Diploma Programme
+Form the school completes: Application for authorization: Career-related Programme

-The Application for authorization: Diploma Programme and supporting documents provide evidence of the school's progress in the authorization process and of its readiness to become an IB World School.
+The Application for authorization: Career-related Programme and supporting documents provide evidence of the school's progress in the authorization process and of its readiness to become an IB World School.
 The candidate school will submit specific documents showing understanding of the programme and its implementation.

-Through the Application for authorization: Diploma Programme and supporting documents, the school will show that it has:
+Through the Application for authorization: Career-related Programme and supporting documents, the school will show that it has: